Dave is a television channel aimed at a predominantly male adult audience.

 An editor's note attached to the July 15 essay When You Oppose Trigger Warnings, You're Really Saying These 8 Things, said:

-violent weaponry imagery.
+and evokes violent weaponry imagery.
 This could be re-traumatizing for folks who have suffered military, police, and other forms of violence.
-So, while warnings are so necessary and the points in this article are right on, we strongly encourage the term content
+So, while warnings are so necessary and the points in this article are right on, we strongly encourage

 The mayor of Amatrice, a town flattened by last week's quake, is famous for the pasta sauce, amatriciana, that carries its name.
 The town's mayor, Sergio Pirozzi, said:.